-Summary of Activity: Week 44 October 29 - November 4th 2023
+Summary of Activity: Week 46 November 12-18th, 2023

-- New Mexico influenza-like illness (ILI) activity is currently 4.8% of patient visits statewide and is below the NM ILI baseline of 6.0%.
-One of the five NM health regions is above the NM baseline. - Percent of ED visits for flu, RSV, and COVID-19 are increasing in the state. - US ILI is 2.9%, at the national ILI baseline of 2.9% - Seasonal influenza vaccination in New Mexico is only at (15%) of those eligible.
+- New Mexico influenza-like illness (ILI) activity is currently 4.7% of patient visits statewide and is below the NM ILI baseline of 6.0%.
+One of the five NM health regions is above the NM baseline. - US ILI is 3.7%, above the national ILI baseline of 2.9% - Seasonal influenza vaccination in New Mexico remains low (less than 25% of those eligible).
 Please plan to get your influenza and COVID-19 vaccinations. - Long Term Care Facilities: No influenza outbreaks were reported this week.